iceman2100/AlgorandProjects/README.md

 For a more detailed and expanded explanation of the architecture, flows, smart contract logic, and wallet behavior,
 **refer to the full documentation in `ARCHITECTURE.md`.**

+## Acknowledgements
+I would like to express my sincere gratitude to **Mudassir** and **MAROTI** for their constant guidance and support.
+Your help in debugging issues and providing direction, especially last year, truly made a big difference.
+Thank you both for being a part of this journey!